Chart Color Schemes

 Employment performance in Corowa Surrounds exceeds national averages across key labour market indicators

-Corowa Surrounds has a diverse workforce with both white and blue collar jobs, particularly in manufacturing and industrial sectors.
-The unemployment rate was 2.9% as of June 2025, which is lower than the Rest of NSW's rate of 3.7%.
+Corowa Surrounds has a diverse workforce with both white and blue collar jobs, notably in manufacturing and industrial sectors.
+Its unemployment rate was 2.9% as of June 2025.

 Frequently Asked Questions - Employment